sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 1. On Azure Portal, navigate to the **Active Directory** > **App Registrations** and register a new application.
 For more information, refer to [Create an Azure AD application](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).

-    > Aa an alternative to the steps listed below for creating an application registration, you use a utility called `azure-cli-tools`.
+    > Aa an alternative to the steps listed below for creating an application registration, you can use the utility called `azure-cli-tools`.
 The utility supports app creation and role assignment.
 It is available at [https://github.com/sequenceiq/azure-cli-tools/blob/master/cli_tools](https://github.com/sequenceiq/azure-cli-tools/blob/master/cli_tools).

     <a href="../images/cb_azure-appbased01.png" target="_blank" title="click to enlarge"><img src="../images/cb_azure-appbased01.png" width="650" title="Cloudbreak web UI"></a>

 1. Navigate to the **Subscriptions**, choose **Access control (IAM)**.
 Click **Add** and then assign the "Contributor" role to your newly created application by selecting "Contributor" under **Role** and typing your app name under **Select** (You must type your app name in order to find it):

     > This step typically requires admin permissions so you may have to contact your Azure administrator.

+    > If you are unable to use the "Contributor" role, you can create a custom role by using the following [role definition](https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cb-doc-resources/azure-minimal-role.json), which includes the minimum permissions required for creating clusters with Cloudbreak.

      <a href="../images/cb_azure-appbased03.png" target="_blank" title="click to enlarge"><img src="../images/cb_azure-appbased03.png" width="650" title="Azure Portal"></a>